 best things to do in Marrakesh

-What I would say is that no one was impolite or unfriendly, but always take unsolicited information with caution when navigating the streets of Marrakesh.
+I would say that no one was impolite or unfriendly, but always take unsolicited information with caution when navigating the streets of Marrakesh.
 After all, you don’t want to waste time in the city.

 5.)
 Marakesh Souks